Self-hosted security proxy for agent traffic

 Open source + enterprise

-TrapDefense starts as an open-source SDK for runtime security in AI agent systems.
-Enterprise expands the operational layer: shared policies, audit workflows, and support for serious teams.
+TrapDefense starts as an open-source, self-hosted security proxy.
+Enterprise expands the operating layer with shared policies, audit workflows, rollout support, and onboarding for serious teams.

 Open source

-Use the SDK for policy enforcement, MCP integration, basic content scanning, PII redaction, and audit logging.
+Use the proxy and core policy engine for egress control, MCP integration, content scanning, PII redaction, and audit logs.

 Policy files and shadow/warn/enforce rollout